filby89/Kinect2StreamsRecorder/README.md

 ${selected_dir}/${subject}/YYY_mm_dd-hh_mm_ss/

+### log.txt
+The log has info about the recorded frames and what the ideal number of frames (according to the recording time) should be.

+### calib.txt
+This file stores the [depth to camera space](https://msdn.microsoft.com/en-us/library/windowspreview.kinect.coordinatemapper.getdepthframetocameraspacetable.aspx) lookup table.
+Also stores FocalLengthX, FocalLengthY, PrincipalPointX, PrincipalPointY, RadialDistortionSecondOrder, RadialDistortionFourthOrder and RadialDistortionSixthOrder.

 ### /Color
 Color frames saved in JPEG format.
 Additionally stored is 'colorData.csv' containing the frame counter (note it does not start from 1), the [relative time](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) since kinect was opened and the [unix time stamp](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx)  of the frames.
 Frames are saved in format: ${relative_time}\_{counter}.jpg.